WinVexrae/Vexrae/README.md

-# Vexrae Beta Project
+# Vexrae

  !
-WARNING !
+Info !
-* The program is a beta test and cannot fulfill its task ("Computer Protection")
+* The program is already performing its function "Computer protection"